elderly man sitting peacefully in a park reflecting on presence and social media loneliness

 When we talk about environmental pollution, it is easy to blame factories, industries, or governments.
 But the reality is far closer to our home: according to the United Nations, global greenhouse gas emissions have already crossed 50 gigatons every year, and a surprising share of this comes from household activities.
 Think about the little things […]

-The Real Face of India
+The Real Face of India: Between Promise and Reality

 By — February 5, 2026